-Me on Tuesday: I start my post.
-Friday will be here before I knowit.
+Me on Tuesday: I should start my post.
+Friday will be here before I know it.

 Me on Wedensday: I should write my post tomorrow.

 So, I'm bad at this. haha This is usually the week I share what I'm reading with you, but I hadn't picked up The Handmaid's Tale for about two weeks, so I needed to finish that (thank God, I finished it.
 It was blah), BUT last Saturday, I took the time to finish Final Fantasy XV which, because I was Level 72, took me about an hour, less time than it took me to fight the adamantoise (which took me close to 3 hours).

 As I explained in my post about the homages in this game (CLICK), Noctis is told he has to sacrifice himself to get light back into the world.
 That takes 10 years, so he comes out looking like a cleaner version of this.
 We had just fought Ifrit here, so he's a little covered in smoke and ash.
 He's telling his friends to walk tall (though they also don't make it, which I didn't realize until I read someone's explanation of the ending), and he goes inside to fight the darkness, Ardyn Izunia, formerly known as Ardyn Lucis Caelum, Noct's millions-great-grandfather or uncle, something close.

 Long story short, Ardyn was supposed to be king thousands of years ago, but he was used to destroy daemons by sucking them into his soul, and because he was corrupted, he was basically banished.
 So, obviously, he wants vengeance on the kingdom of Lucis, which he successfully starts at the beginning of the game by having King Regis killed.